 The intensity of your roast also affects the acidity of your coffee.
 Darker roasts are known to be the least acidic of all kinds.
 This is because a longer roasted coffee bean will have more acid burned off, and will also naturally have lower caffeine content compared to a light or medium roast.
 Low caffeine means your stomach will also produce less acid.

 The best option for people with acid reflux problems would be to choose coffees made from darker roast methods such as Espresso, French, and Italian Roast.
+If you do suffer with acid reflux it is definitely recommended to seek medical advice promptly to see if there are any treatments available, you could even have a look at sites like Refluxgate to find out more about how what you should do.

 Choose Arabica Beans over Robusta Beans